When to visit Tuscany

 Tuscany is such a beautiful and diverse region that there really is no ‘bad’ time to visit.
-As Italy’s most loved and romanticized region (and for good reason), there’s something to do in all seasons.
+As Italy’s most loved and romanticised region (and for a good reason), there’s something to do in all seasons.
 While images of sun-drenched vineyards, rolling countryside, and fields painted yellow or purple with flowers are the things that come to mind, there’s so much more to Tuscany than just summer travel.
-A Tuscan winter can be truly atmospheric, with skiing in the snow-topped Apennines, hearty winter soups, and all the wine you can devour.
+A Tuscan winter can be genuinely atmospheric, with skiing in the snow-topped Apennines, hearty winter soups, and all the wine you can devour.

 April to June